CIDFriendsCentral/CIDFriendsCentral.github.io/content/Wazer/CutSettings.md

 ### Material settings

-First click the tab labeled `Material`
+First click the tab labeled `Material`.

 ![image](/images/275.png)

-Then select the material currently loaded in the Water Cutter
+Then select the material currently loaded in the Water Cutter.

 ### Cutting Path

-Next select `Cutting Path`
+Next select `Cutting Path`.

 ![image](/images/276.png)

 This will show the exact way that the cutter will cut your file. if you want to keep the piece outside of your file select inside, and if you want to keep the piece inside of your file select outside.
 Otherwise hit centerline.

-`Offset` will dedicate how far the cut line will be outside or inside the file line
+`Offset` will dedicate how far the cut line will be outside or inside the file line.

 ### Tabs and Leads